epiloque/sharness/README.md

     return 42
 }

-test_expect_success "You can test for a specific exit code" "
+expectSucess "You can test for a specific exit code" "
-    test_expect_code 42 return_42
+    expectCode 42 return_42
 "

-test_expect_failure "We expect this to fail" "
+expectFailure "We expect this to fail" "
     test 1 = 2
 "

-test_done
+finish
 ```

 Running the above test script returns the following (TAP) output: